delicmakaveli/eetc-trading-lib-python/README.md

 One simple use case for this might be when one algorithm is not sure about a trading decision, it can call another algorithm which may be able to do that.

+To see how to implement sending a ZeroMQ request, please look at [the ZeroMQ Documentation](http://zeromq.org/).

 ### Event-based execution
 Strategies can also be triggered whenever a certain kind of data signal comes in (topic).
 For example on each "candles:BTC/USD:1m" signal, execute the strategy.
+This would probably be the most typical use-case.

 ### Scheduled execution